 In other parts of China, you may find plenty of people practicing various tea brewing methods, like grandpa-style tea or western brewing.
 However, in Chaozhou, tea drinkers prefer to stick to their roots.
 Even today, the province’s tea traditions are highly treasured and preserved, playing an integral part in the community's social life.
 If you happen to be in a locals' presence for long enough, they are likely to treat you to Gongfu style tea.

 Phoenix Mountains, Guangdong

 What Is Chaozhou Gongfu Cha?

 As we mentioned, Chaozhou strives to preserve its ancient tea drinking traditions.
-The gongfu ceremony that we know today may have a few minor alterations here and there.
 In Guangdong province, people prefer to do things the original way.

-Interestingly enough, gong fu cha once referred explicitly to brewing tea the way they brew it in Chaozhou.
-With the spread of gongfu tea across the world, the lines became blurred.
-Nowadays, Chaozhou gong fu cha is a term used to refer to the original gongfu brewing methods.
+Gong Fu Cha once referred explicitly to brewing tea the way they brew it in Chaozhou.
+With the spread of Gongfu tea across the world, the lines became blurred.
+Nowadays, Chaozhou Gong Fu Cha is a term used to refer to the original Gongfu brewing methods.